I don’t know about you, but conflict and confrontation wear me out.

 I find this to be true very often.
 Many times it is in the stillness and the waiting that we discover the small voice, the whisper, the clarification, the affirmation of the Holy.

-When we are filled up with the whirlwind call of the world, then we can’t hear the voice of the Divine.
+If we are filled up with the whirlwind call of the world, then we can’t hear the voice of the Divine.

-When we listen to the rumblings of the voices that accuse, scold and criticize, then we can’t hear the voice of the Divine.
+If we listen to the rumblings of the voices that accuse, scold and criticize, then we can’t hear the voice of the Divine.

-When we let the fires of fear and anxiety burn us and turn us, then we can’t hear the voice of the Divine.
+If we let the fires of fear and anxiety burn us and turn us, then we can’t hear the voice of the Divine.

 I think many times when we hear the voice of the Holy, it will call us BOTH to “be still – and know that I Am God” (Psalm 46) AND it will challenge us: “What are you doing here?”